mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-to-rhino.md

 1. Select Revit elements to import.
 1. Extract geometry, categories names or any other needed information about each of the Revit elements.
-1. Baking the geometry and information into Rhino.
-In this each case a simple Python bake component is used to create geometry in Rhino on a layer names for the category the elements came from in Revit.
+2. Baking the geometry and information into Rhino.

 ![]({{ "/static/images/guides/revit-view-to-rhino.png" | prepend: site.baseurl }})

 The Element Geometry component has a hidden Category output that is useful.
 Zoom in on the component and click on the "+" symbol under the Geometry Output to expose the Category output.

 For baking many plugins can be used to attach information to Rhino objects such as Layer, Object Name, Color, Material, or UserData (Key/Value) information.
 Popular ones include [Human](https://www.food4rhino.com/en/app/human), [LunchBox](https://www.food4rhino.com/en/app/lunchbox) and [Elefront](https://www.food4rhino.com/en/app/elefront).
-Or, download the simple download the [Python Bake Component]().

 {% include youtube_player.html id="DVzsSyxTQS0" %}